Earth, Art, and Heart for Women

 • Earth

 This experience will focus on the cultivation of meaningful relationship with earth as home— as an ever-deepening relationship of sanctuary, healing, and reciprocity.
-We will explore primitive skills as a practice of deep nature-connection, particularly the art of fire by friction.
-Each woman will complete her own bow drill set and receive bow drilling mentorship during this weekend retreat.
+We will explore the 4 shields of human wholeness: a nature-connected model reflective of the seasons of the natural world and the seasons of the soul.

 • Art

-This retreat will invite an exploration of the practice of beauty-making with natural materials in community with other women.
+This retreat will include an exploration of the practice of beauty-making with natural materials in community with other women.
+For this retreat, Shae will guide an introduction to the art of felting with wool, and each woman will design and craft a pouch.

 • Heart

-Amidst the hustle of our fast-paced industrial culture, this retreat is being offered to create space for deep listening to one’s own interior landscape, as well as to share in authentic and meaningful ways in circle.
+Amidst the hustle of our fast-paced industrial culture, this retreat is being offered to create space for deep listening to our interior landscapes, as well as to share in authentic and meaningful ways in circle.

 We will connect through the art of council under the stars around a fire, as well as through sharing in nature-connected song and storytelling.